websemantics/builder-extension/README.md

 # Entity Builder Extension

-This Module extends PyroCMS core/streams to generate entity components.
+This is an extension to PyroCMS core/streams to generate entity components.

 ## Scaffold your PyroCMS Modules in style